This lesson is still being designed and assembled (Pre-Alpha version)

 Overview of Deep Learning

 Deep learning enables a machine to constantly adapt to its surroundings and make changes as needed.
-This ensures versatility of operation, making it possible for a machine to efficiently analyse problems through its hidden layer architecture that would otherwise be far too complex to address through manual programming.
-Therefore, deep learning offers an advantage when handling huge volumes of unstructured data, as it does not require any labels.
+This ensures versatility of operation, making it possible for a machine to efficiently analyze problems through its hidden layer architecture that would otherwise be far too complex to address through manual programming.
+Deep learning offers an advantage when handling huge volumes of unstructured data, as it does not require any labels and does not require a human to do feature engineering.

 The figure below is an example of a deep learning network.